 Being Alone vs. Loneliness

-However, being alone is just a physical fact of being by yourself in a room or in some space.
-To say I’m alone doesn’t have that negative connotation of emptiness or negativity.
+However, being alone is just a physical fact of being by yourself in a room or some space.
+To claim I’m alone doesn’t have that negative connotation of emptiness or negativity.
 It’s just a plain description of facts.

-So during this quarantine time if you are by yourself, if you are alone, please do not feel lonely.
-Because you are never lonely.
+During the quarantine time if you are by yourself, if you are alone, please do not feel lonely.
+That's because you are never lonely!
 Loneliness is an inner attitude, a wrong perception of things.
-Yes, people might not have many friends, yes people might not have a big family, yes, friends are sometimes not very reliable.
-But you are never really alone in terms of lonely.
-There’s always someone who loves you and I want you to focus on that and never ever forget.
+People might not have many friends, they might not have a big family and yes, friends are sometimes not very reliable - but you are never really alone in terms of absolutely lonely.
+There’s always someone who loves you and I want you to focus on that and never ever forget it.

 Loneliness is a mental state.
-There are many, many people who love it to be by themselves, to work by themselves, or who are just very introvert.
-And they might be totally happy with that.
+There are many people who love to be by themselves, to work by themselves, or who are just very introvert.
+And they might be totally happy with being alone.
 Why?
-Because they enjoy being alone.
-In this case they are alone but don’t feel lonely.
+Because they enjoy it.
+In this case they are alone but without feeling lonely.

 You are never alone!
 Remember that.

-So all I’m trying to say is this: don’t come from this place of inner weakness where you try to grab people’s energy so that you can elevate yourself from your poor little self.
+All I’m trying to convey is this: don’t come from this place of inner weakness where you try to grab people’s energy so that you can elevate yourself from your poor little self.
 That won’t work in the long term and you’ll end up disenchanted.
-Instead, make yourself independent of expectations and behaviours of others, and try to contribute to other people’s wellbeing first instead of expecting that others contribute to your wellbeing first.
+Instead, make yourself independent of expectations and behaviours of others, and try to contribute to other people’s wellbeing instead of expecting that others should contribute to your wellbeing first.

 Please come from a place of inner fullness by spreading your fullness with other people, by giving joy without expecting joy, by giving fun without expecting fun, by smiling at people without expecting them to smile back, by asking first without expecting to get an answer.
 That’s real inner independence and real strength.
-And such a person will never feel lonely, because everyday there’s just so much to do and you won’t have time to think about all that loneliness stuff and your own bullshit.
+Such a person will never feel lonely, because everyday there’s just so much to do and you won’t have time to think about your presumed loneliness and your own mental delusions.

-Yes, you make feel down.
-Yes, you might feel unsure.
-You might hesitate and feel overwhelmed.
+Yes, you might feel down, you might feel unsure and you might hesitate and feel overwhelmed.
 But also remember you’re not your feelings.
-Feelings is something you have, it’s not something that you are.
-What you are are the decisions you make.
-Not what you feel so superficially on a case to case basis.
+Feelings is something that you experience, it’s not something that you are.
+You are the ever existing focus of consciousness that makes decisions and not what you feel so superficially on an impermanent basis.

-So, having said that, please go out into the world… or rather please stay inside where you are, make the best out of it, remember to make conscious choices, resolutions, motivational thoughts, whatever works for you.
-Don’t yield to the situation as it is.
-Try to be the master of your joys and dramas.
-With such an attitude you won’t have the energy to feel lonely.
-You’ll just acknowledge that you’re by yourself, and your shift in perception will make you focus on all the few lovely people and friends and family who are only and always just one video call away from you.
+With such a constructive attitude you won’t have the energy left to feel lonely.
+You’ll just acknowledge that you’re by yourself, and your shift in perception will make you focus on all the few lovely people and friends and family who are only just one video call away from you.
 You might be alone right now, but you’re never lonely.
-Unless you’ll decide to feel this way.
+Unless you’ll decide to feel that way.

-Okay.
 I hope you found that useful and uplifting and motivational.
 I wish you a wonderful day.
-Now I’m gonna have another glass of wine.